Acceptor#

 {

-// Connection established but not encrypted
+// connection established but not yet encrypted

-// Client can call startEncryption() later
+// client can call startEncryption() later

 }